|| Major Areas of Study: GERMAN

 - Chris Hill (’12), Psychology, Political Science, Philosophy, participated in the immersion program at Passau University in the summer of 2011.
 He graduated with a minor in German.

-- Kayla Vega (’13)German, studied at Passau University fall 2010.
+- Kayla Vega (’13), a German major, studied at Passau University fall 2010.
 She also participated in the intensive language immersion program at Passau University in August of 2010.

 - Derek and Ryan Reichley (’12), Public Accounting, studied at Deggendorf University in the fall of 2011.
 Both also graduated with a minor in German.